dojot/dojot/x509-identity-mgmt/README.md

     Authorization: Bearer JWT

 The `certificateFingerprint` is the same as that informed when the certificate was issued.
-Of course, it is also possible to calculate it using the SHA256 hash function, note that the dojot platform works with the semicolon character as a separator for each pair of bytes (represented in the hexadecimal base).
+Of course, it is also possible to calculate it using the SHA256 hash function, note that the dojot platform works with the colon character as a separator for each pair of bytes (represented in the hexadecimal base).

 In practice, we would have something like this: